Estimated Reading Time: 7 Minutes

 The Author

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
-He and his wife used the services of GoDutch Realty to purchase a property in Costa Rica.
-In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.
+The author of this blog, Ticonuevo, is a US expat living in Costa Rica.
+He and his wife used GoDutch Realty to purchase a property in Costa Rica.
+In his blogs, Ticonuevo describes his own experience of taking the step of moving to Costa Rica and starting a new life.

-Feel free to leave your comments on this blog and share this article on your social media.
+Feel free to leave your comments on this blog, share this article on your social media, or request a Zoom meeting with us.